Our World (1967 TV program): Opening

 The opening credits were accompanied by the "Our World theme" played by the Vienna Philharmonic and sung in seventeen different languages by the Vienna Boys' Choir.

-The program began with an introduction from the BBC's TC1 studio in London and went on attending the births of four children in the delivery rooms at Hokkaido University Hospital in Sapporo, Japan, at Aarhus University Hospital in Aarhus, Denmark, at Hospital de Obstetricia III in Mexico City, Mexico – reported by Pedro Ferriz – and at Charles Camsell Hospital in Edmonton, Canada – reported by Libbie Christensen –.
+The program began with an introduction from the BBC's TC1 studio in London and went on attending the births of four children in the delivery rooms at Hokkaido University Hospital in Sapporo, Japan; at Aarhus University Hospital in Aarhus, Denmark; at Hospital de Obstetricia III in Mexico City, Mexico –reported by Pedro Ferriz–; and, at Charles Camsell Hospital in Edmonton, Canada – reported by the CBC's Libbie Christensen.

 This Moment's World

-Back in BBC's TC1 studio in London, a journey around the world was introduced starting at the United Austrian Iron and Steelworks in Linz, Austria, and continuing aboard a Protection Civile helicopter flying over the returning weekend traffic at Porte de la Chapelle in Paris, France – reported by Joseph Pasteur –, at the Medina in Tunis, Tunisia and aboard some fishing vessels sailing in the Gulf of Cádiz, Spain, showing the work of the fishermen and praising the country's fishing industry.
+Back in BBC's TC1 studio in London, a journey around the world was begun by switching to Austria's national broadcaster Österreichischer Rundfunk-Fernsehen.
+They showed the United Austrian Iron and Steelworks in Linz.
+France was the next destination, aboard a Protection Civile helicopter flying over the returning weekend traffic at Porte de la Chapelle in Paris.
+It was reported by Office de Radiodiffusion Télévision Française's Joseph Pasteur.
+Next, it was off to the monuments in Medina, Tunis in Africa.
+This segment was provided by national broadcaster Radiodiffusion-télévision tunisienne (RTT).
+The program switched back to Europe aboard some fishing vessels sailing in the Gulf of Cádiz, Spain.
+Televisión Española showed fishermen at work and praising the country's fishing industry.

 At 7:17 p.m.
-GMT, the show switched to Glassboro, New Jersey, in the United States – at 3:17 p.m.
-EDT –, where a summit conference between American president Lyndon Johnson and Soviet premier Alexei Kosygin was taking place – reported by Dick McCutcheon, who ended up talking about the impact of the new television technology on a global scale; and since no politician should be shown, only the exterior of the house where the conference was being held was televised –.
+GMT, the show switched to Glassboro, New Jersey, in the United States (3:17 p.m.
+EDT local time).
+This was the location for the Glassboro Summit Conference between American president Lyndon Johnson and Soviet premier Alexei Kosygin.
+It was reported by National Educational Television's Dick McCutcheon who ended up talking about the impact of the new television technology on a global scale.
+Since no politician could be shown, only the exterior of the Hollybush Mansion – where the conference was being held – was televised.
 At 7:18 p.m.
-GMT it switched back to Canada, to Two Rivers Ranch in Ghost Lake, Alberta, showing a rancher, and his cutting horse, cutting out a herd of cattle – reported by Bob Switzer –, and at 7:19 p.m.
-GMT to Kitsilano Beach, in Vancouver's Point Grey – at 12:19 p.m.
-PDT –.
+GMT it switched back to Canada, to the Two Rivers Ranch in Ghost Lake, Alberta, showing a rancher, and his cutting horse, cutting out a herd of cattle.
+It was reported by CBC's Bob Switzer.
+At 7:19 p.m.
+GMT it switched to Kitsilano Beach, in Vancouver's Point Grey area (12:19 p.m.
+PDT local time).